zebrastealer/art-api-exam/README.md

 - Add an index if desired.
 The **load-index.js** located in the root directory of the **art-api-exam**
 - An example index (commented out) is included within the **load-index.js** file to use as a template for creating a new index.
-- Additional document on creating indexes and the numerous options that can be used may be found here:
+- Additional documentation on creating indexes and the numerous options that can be used may be found here:

 ```
 https://pouchdb.com/api.html#create_index
 ```

-Once you are ready to bulk load data and/or create and index, you may do so by executing these commands from a terminal window or command line.
+Once you are ready to bulk load data and/or create an index, you may do so by executing these commands from a terminal window or command line.

 -Bulk load documents:
 ```